App User Guide

 Notice that some fields may not require translating (eg: Publish Date); these are only entered once and will be located outside of the translations interface.

-The red Delete button ("×") is located in the header.
+The red "Delete" (trash can icon) button is located in the header.
 Clicking this button will have you confirm that you want to irreversibly delete this item.
 Once deleted you will be returned to the Items page.

 All changes made through Directus are tracked for accountability.
 That means that you can always go back and review the history of each item, from the most current edit back to its creation.
 Each revision expands when clicked and will show the specific updates made with the option to revert back to that version.